BACK TO INDEX

 High-throughput technologies have facilitated the acquisition of large genomics and proteomics data sets.
 However, these data provide snapshots of cellular behavior, rather than help us reveal causal relations.
 Here, we propose how these technologies can be utilized to infer the topology and strengths of connections among genes, proteins, and metabolites by monitoring time-dependent responses of cellular networks to experimental interventions.
 We show that all connections leading to a given network node, e.g., to a particular gene, can be deduced from responses to perturbations none of which directly influences that node, e.g., using strains with knock-outs to other genes.
 To infer all interactions from stationary data, each node should be perturbed separately or in combination with other nodes.
 Monitoring time series provides richer information and does not require perturbations to all nodes.

 12. B.N.
 Kholodenko, A. Kiyatkin, F.J.
 Bruggeman, E.D.
 Sontag, H.V.
 Westerhoff, and J. Hoek.
 Untangling the wires: a novel strategy to trace functional interactions in signaling and gene networks.
 Proceedings of the National Academy of Sciences USA, 99:12841-12846, 2002.
-[PDF] Keyword(s): modular response analysis, MAPK cascades, systems biology, biochemical networks, reverse engineering, gene and protein networks, protein networks, gene networks, systems identification.
+[PDF] Keyword(s): modular response analysis, MAPK cascades, systems biology, reaction networks, reverse engineering, gene and protein networks, protein networks, gene networks, systems identification.

 Abstract: